Sport in Albania: Volleyball

 Albania has a long tradition in volleyball as it is the second-most successful club sport in Albania after football.
 Especially the Albanian female national team have a strong reputation in this sport.
 The women of Dinamo Tirana reached the final of the CEV Women's Champions League twice in their history, in 1979–80 and 1989–90, finishing both times in third place.
-They also qualified for the finals in the CEV Cup in 1986-87 where they didn't take place in the finals, do to the regime at that time.
+They also qualified for the finals in the CEV Cup in 1986-87 where they did not take place in the finals, due to the regime at that time.
 It is the best sport achievement for Albania out of any club sports, they participated so far.

 The Albania women's national volleyball team won at the 1987 Mediterranean Games in Syria, their biggest success ever.
 In their following participation at the Mediterranean Games in 1991 they finished their campaign in 4th place.

 In the same year the women's of Albania qualified for the Women's European Volleyball Championship in 1991 Italy where they finished 11th.
 It is their only time they participated at this competition.

 The women of Albania also participated with success at the Balkan Female Volleyball Championship.
 Winning this tournament in 1990 in Bulgaria, two years before they finished runners-up in Tirana.
 They collected four medals overall.

 The Albania national team participated in the 2018 Women's European Volleyball League, defeating Estonia in the third-place match, winning an unforeseen bronze medal.

 Men's volleyball

-As of January 2023, the Albania men's national volleyball team ranked 55th in the world, somewhat less successful thanthe women's team.
+As of January 2023, the Albania men's national volleyball team ranked 55th in the world, somewhat less successful than the women's team.
 They did compete in several tournaments, especially throughout the 1950s and 1960s.

-They participated three times in their history at the Men's European Volleyball Championship with their first participation in the 1955 Men's European Volleyball Championship in Romania.
-In which the Albanians had their best result ever in the history as they finished 10th on their debut.
-They would participate two more times in 1958 in Czechoslovakia and their third and last appearance came at the 1967 Men's European Volleyball Championship in Turkey.
+They participated three times in their history at the Men's European Volleyball Championship with their first participation in the 1955 Men's European Volleyball Championship in Romania, in which the Albanians had their best result ever as they finished 10th on their debut.
+They would participate two more times in 1958 in Czechoslovakia, and their third and last appearance came at the 1967 Men's European Volleyball Championship in Turkey.

-The Albanians also made history at the FIVB Volleyball Men's World Championship in which they qualified at the 1962 FIVB Volleyball Men's World Championship in the Soviet Union.
-In which they finished this Tournament in the 16th place.
-After winning four matches in the process against nations such as Tunisia 3-0 after two loses they beat Finland with 3-1 after set games.
-Than Austria with 3–0 in the final score.
-In the eighth and final group stage they beat Asian side Mongolia with 3-0 as well to secure their final win at this competition.
-It is Albania's only participation at the FIVB Volleyball Men's World Championship to date.
+The Albanians also made history at the FIVB Volleyball Men's World Championship in which they qualified at the 1962 FIVB Volleyball Men's World Championship in the Soviet Union, in which they finished in the 16th place.

+Albanian Club Volleyball history

+The Volleyball Club Dynamo Tirana were able to reach its heights at the CEV Champions League in 1971–72, after eliminating Panathinaikos Athens after beating it after both legs.
+In the Semifinals Group Dinamo Tirana were able to win two matches, against CSKA Sofia 3-2 and Rebels Lier from Belgium with an 3-1 set were enough to go through to the finals.
+In which Tirana faced Volejbal Brno, AMVJ Amstelveen, Ruini Firenze.
+They would loss unfortunately all matches to finish 4th in the end.It is the best result so far for the Albanian men's at this competition.